Linear stability analysis for large dynamical systems on directed random graphs: Spectral properties of infinitely large random and directed graphs

-Here we discuss how our results are related to the celebrated Perron-Frobenius theorem~\cite{horn2012matrix}, which states that the eigenvalue $\lambda_1$ of a nonnegative matrix, and the components of its right (left) eigenvector, are nonnegative numbers.
+Here we discuss how the theoretical results are related to the celebrated Perron-Frobenius theorem~\cite{horn2012matrix}, which states that the eigenvalue $\lambda_1$ of a nonnegative matrix, and the components of its right (left) eigenvector, are nonnegative numbers.
 In other words, the Perron-Frobenius theorem implies that $R_{1,j}\geq 0$ for all $j=1,2,\ldots,n$.

 Interesting conclusions about the localization of eigenvectors of $\mathbf{A}$ are drawn if we combine the Perron-Frobenius theorem with the result (\ref{eq:R1}).
 If $c(\rho+1) \leq \langle J^2 \rangle/\langle J \rangle^2$ and $c(\rho+1)>1$, such that $\lambda_1$ is part of $\partial \sigma_{\rm ac}$, then $\langle R_1 \rangle =0$ and $\langle R_{1}^2 \rangle = 1$, see Eq.~(\ref{eq:convR2}).
 Since according to the Perron-Frobenius theorem $R_1\geq 0$, we obtain that $R_1=0$ holds with probability one.
 The two conditions $\lim_{n\rightarrow \infty} \langle R_1(\mathbf{A}_n)\rangle = 0$ and $\lim_{n\rightarrow \infty} \langle R^2_1(\mathbf{A}_n)\rangle = 1$ can be simultaneously valid provided that a few components of the eigenvector $\vec{R}_1(\bA)$ diverge, such that $\lim_{n\rightarrow \infty} \langle R^2_1(\mathbf{A}_n)\rangle\neq \langle \lim_{n\rightarrow \infty} R^2_1(\mathbf{A}_n)\rangle$.